UK satellite operator used 19th century physics to trace missing plane

 The complexity of the work can take weeks, he added.
 "As difficult as this one was, I'm amazed that we've got some of what we've got so quickly," he said.

-Inmarsat said for a relatively low cost its satellites could keep tabs on flights and provide data exchanged between the air and the ground to help organize routes to save time and fuel.
+Inmarsat said for a relatively low cost its satellites could keep tabs on flights and provide data exchanged between the air and the ground to help organise routes to save time and fuel.

 Its systems, which are widely used in shipping, have been embedded into surveillance and communications technologies that allow air traffic controllers to build up a picture of where aircraft are, and to better manage routes.